-Copper network wiring is not required between buildings;

-Copper networking lengths are limited to 75% of their maximum design lengths;

-At least one fibre-networking panel is located in each building for connection to the fibre ring.

-Care must be taken with the network design to not exceed the limiting distance between controllers

-Networking equipment associated with the Administration and Security Networks is the responsibility of the City's IT group, and will be physically separated at all levels from the Process Control System Network (other than sharing a common fibre cable).
+- Copper network wiring is not required between buildings; - Copper networking lengths are limited to 75% of their maximum design lengths; - At least one fibre-networking panel is located in each building for connection to the fibre ring. • - Care must be taken with the network design to not exceed the limiting distance between • controllers (Assumed this means the 100m) - Networking equipment associated with the Administration and Security Networks is the responsibility of the City's IT group, and will be physically separated at all levels from the Process Control System Network (other than sharing a common fibre cable).